wely/DevCamp/HOL/java/06-appinsights/README.md

     >With all of this testing, you may exceed the limits of the free service tier for Azure app services.
 If that occurs, you can click on the App Service, and you'll see a notification that your App Service has been stopped due to it's consumption.
 All you need to do is change the App service plan to basic, which will start the application again.

+---
-### Exercise 5: Interact with your telemetry data
+## Exercise 5: Interact with your telemetry data ##

-In the `Metrics Explorer`, you can create charts and grids based on the telemetry data recieved, and you can relate data points over time.
+In the `Metrics Explorer`, you can create charts and grids based on the telemetry data received, and you can relate data points over time.
 These charts and graphs are very configurable, so you can see the metrics that matter to you.

 1. Here is an example of page views vs process CPU and processor time: